adiwg/mdEditor-doc/getting-started/edit-panel-section/primary-sidebar.md

 Click the plus icon to create a new object of the associated type.

 ### Expand & Collapse List <i class="fa fa-angle-up"></i>
-Click the up arrow icon to collapse an object list.
-Then click the down arrow icon <i class="fa fa-angle-down"></i> to restore the list.
+Click an up arrow icon to collapse an open object list.
+Or click the down arrow icon <i class="fa fa-angle-down"></i> on a collapsed list to reveal its contents.